JuliaData/DataFrames.jl/docs/src/lib/internals.md

 default_table_transformation
 ```

-Note!
 When `AsTable` is used as source column selector in the
 `source => function => target` mini-language supported by `select` and related
 functions it is possible to override the default processing performed by
 function `function` by adding a [`table_transformation`](@ref) method for this